rmarting/rmarting.github.io/about.md

 achieve their goals.
 Focused into technical designing, providing reference architectures, executing proof of concepts, performance enchancements, writing technical documentation, giving workshops, reviewing automatitations, processes ...

+I like to share my knowledge and experiency writing articles or giving presentations in meetups.
+You could review my [articles](/articles) and [presentations](/presentations).
+Always ready!!

 If you are interested in my background, skills or other professional references, my [LinkedIn profile](https://www.linkedin.com/in/jromanmartin/) is the right place.